Lab 2: Data Visualisation I

 cancer_data=relocate(cancer_data,c(pt_id,age,age_group,pt_id,event_label))

-Now we have the data set as an tibble, which is an augmented data frame (we will also get to that later):
+Now we have the data set as a tibble, which is an augmented data frame (we will also get to that later):

 cancer_data